VideoStreamingEnseirb/MPEG-DASH/README.md

 ## Create his own dash server

-You will need ffmpeg, whis is a tool for handling video, audio, and other multimedia files and streams.
-Have a look on their website for more information: https://www.ffmpeg.org
+You will need ffmpeg, which is a tool for handling video, audio, and other multimedia files and streams.
+Have a look to their website for more information: https://www.ffmpeg.org

 Download and install ffmpeg with: